Legends, visionaries and experts on the BCB Main Stage

 Salvatore Calabrese travels the world as a consultant for the bar and hospitality sector, is a sought-after judge for global competitions and a former president of the UK Bartenders Guild.
 At Bar Convent Berlin 2019 he will share his extensive wealth of experience with visitors.

-Jeffrey Morgenthaler manages the bars at Clyde Common and Pepe Le Moko in Portland, Oregon and is a bar owner and book author.
+Jeffrey Morgenthaler manages the bars at Clyde Common and Pepe Le Moko in Portland, Oregon and is a book author.
 At BCB he will talk about the bartending today.

 Kirsten Holm is a pioneer in the Copenhagen cocktail community and owner of the K-Bar – at BCB she will be revealing her secrets to success and reporting on experiences.